florianeckerstorfer/ir-exercises/exercise1/README.md

 Or you can execute all three at once:

     $ ant run-retrieval

+*Please note that this runs the retrieval code from exercise 1, the BM25 retrieval is implemented in `exercise2`.*

 The index is stored in `./output` and the results of the queries are stored in `./output/query`.